Search by Keyword

 As this was the slow and bluesy Roy Orbison version of the song, George Martin brought forth some suggestions.
 "They played me 'Please Please Me' but it was very slow and rather dreary," George Martin relates in Mark Lewisohn's book "Tune In," adding, "I told them if they doubled the speed it might be interesting.
 I told them what beginning and what ending to put on it."
 Paul remembers: "We were a bit embarrassed that he had found a better tempo than we had."
 In any event, these suggestions were to be worked out and implemented by the group another time, thereby disqualifying "Please Please Me" for the b-side at this point.
 Of course, since this was a rehearsal session only, no tapes were rolling so there is no audio evidence of this bluesy version of the song as John originally envisioned it.

-However, engineers Norman Smith and Geoff Emerick were present on this day to witness this early version of "Please Please Me" being rehearsed.
-In his book "Here, There And Everywhere," Geoff Emerick explains: "The song being rehearsed was soulful and was sung with great feeling by John, but it had a very slow tempo and was marred by a clumsy phrase that George Harrison played over and over again, repetitive to the point of annoyance.
+However, both engineers Norman Smith and Geoff Emerick were present on this day to witness this early version of "Please Please Me" being rehearsed.
+In his book "Here, There And Everywhere," Geoff Emerick explained: "The song being rehearsed was soulful and was sung with great feeling by John, but it had a very slow tempo and was marred by a clumsy phrase that George Harrison played over and over again, repetitive to the point of annoyance.
 Ringo was doing something odd too - he was sitting behind his kit with a maraca in one hand and a tambourine in the other, all while hitting the bass drum pedal with his right foot, a ridiculous posture that caused Norman (Smith) to burst into laughter and shout out to us, 'Look at what that bloody drummer is up to now!"
 In the "Beatles Anthology" book, Ringo concurs, saying: "On my first visit in September we just ran through some tracks for George Martin.
 We even did 'Please Please Me.'
 I remember that because while we were (performing) it I was playing the bass drum with a maraca in one hand and a tambourine in the other."
 George Martin of course witnessed this display as well, which most probably cemented his earlier idea of using a studio drummer for The Beatles.

 As it turned out, "Love Me Do" was chosen by George Martin as the b-side for the single at this point, the group proceeding to record it later that day.
 The other rehearsed songs, including "Please Please Me," were pushed back for possibly another time.